MicrosoftDocs/azure-docs-powershell/docs-conceptual/azps-9.2.0/configure-global-settings.md

 ## Centralized configuration

-The Az PowerShell module version 9 and higher includes cmdlets for performing centralized and granular configuration of global settings for Azure PowerShell.
-These AzConfig cmdlets are part of the Az.Accounts PowerShell module:
+The Az PowerShell module version 9 and higher includes cmdlets for managing the configuration of global settings for Azure PowerShell.
+These `*-AzConfig` cmdlets are part of the Az.Accounts PowerShell module:

 - [Get-AzConfig][get-azconfig]